css-typed-om/typed-om/README.md

-This is a prototype for the proposed [Typed CSSOM API](http://www.w3.org/TR/cssom/).
+This is a prototype for the proposed [Typed CSSOM API](https://drafts.css-houdini.org/css-typed-om-1/).

+The tests use the [Mocha framework](https://mochajs.org/) with [Chai asserts](http://chaijs.com/api/assert/).
+Other chai tools can be pulled in if needed.

 To run the tests do
 ```